bloxberg-org/peer-review-app/README.md

 If you get `Error: connection not open at WebsocketProvider.send (/home/node/app/node_modules/web3-providers-ws/src/index.js:282:18)` this is because the indexer is running before ganache and can't connect to the ganache network.
 Make indexer run after network is set up.
 Should not be a problem in production as bloxberg will be running all the time.

-Fortmatic wallet uses 3rd party cookies for authentication.
+Magic wallet uses 3rd party cookies for authentication.
 Blocking of 3rd party cookies will disrupt the login process.

 On the frontend the error: Objects are not valid as react child can occur when declaring styled components.
 Don't forget the template literals at the declaration.
 See [here](https://stackoverflow.com/a/61497342/6528944)